remotearth/expense_tracker/Readme.md

         "body": "Hello world"
       },
       "data": {
-        "message": "Hello world 2"
+        "message": "Hello world 2",
+        "version": "0"
       }
     }

+or
         {
+          "data": {
+            "message": "Hi, there is a new version of the app.
+You can download it from Google play", "version": "0"
+          }
+        }

+all user of a specific vesion:
+        {
+          "data": {
+            "message": "Hi, there is a new version of the app.
+You can download it from Google play", "version": "48"
+          }
+        }

+to single user

+    {
-          "to": "fKWitFkMRDaS3jhgAXF47D:APA91bEM_DoQPuDhxzLQMCs_KYjm8buMXBA82MKmrxY2T7iL1-rS31mQLkx9kSFF9J-qFcZiEv2BVQWlzyk0mXQ2zn8zDeP69wgEGb2YZWM8qrUdGjjj5DZXO6mPxUdNi1Xp_1MHxQPc",
+          "to": "token",
           "notification": {
             "title": "New Version!",
             "body": "Hi, there is a new version of the app.
 You can download it from Google play" },
           "data": {
             "message": "Hi, there is a new version of the app.
+You can download it from Google play", "version": "0"
+          }
+        }

+Or
+        {
+          "to": "token",
+          "data": {
+            "message": "Hi, there is a new version of the app.
+You can download it from Google play", "version": "0"
+          }
+        }

+to specific version of the app.
+48 is a version code. if set 0
+        {
+          "to": "token",
+          "data": {
-You can download it from Google play" }
+            "message": "Hi, there is a new version of the app.
+You can download it from Google play", "version": "48"
+          }
+        }

+    to multiple device id

+    {
+     "registration_ids": ["token1","token2"]
+     "data": {
+            "message": "Hello world 2",
+            "version_code": "0"
+          }
         }